99designs/gqlgen/docs/content/config.md

 # Optional: set to skip running `go mod tidy` when generating server code
 # skip_mod_tidy: true

+# Optional: set to skip generation of JSON Marshalers and Unmarshalers for enums
+# omit_enum_json_marshalers: false

 # Optional: if this is set to true, argument directives that
 # decorate a field with a null value will still be called.
 #